 The interagency visitor center in Munising will close at 1:30 p.m. on December 23 and 24.
 The visitor center will be closed on December 25 and January 1.

-Hunting is permitted within Pictured Rocks National Lakeshore in accordance with federal migratory bird laws and federal and State of Michigan regulations.
-Along with fishing, hunting is an activity specifically allow by the Congress of the United States when it authorized the lakeshore in 1966.
+Hunting is permitted within the national lakeshore in accordance with federal migratory bird laws and federal and State of Michigan regulations.
+Along with fishing, hunting is an activity specifically allowed by the Congress of the United States when it authorized Pictured Rocks National Lakeshore in 1966.

 Hunting site bulletin (pdf)

 With its varied topography, lakes, streams, and mixed coniferous and hardwood forest, Pictured Rocks provides habitat for a variety of game animals.

 Most hunting activities are for white-tailed deer, grouse, woodcock, bear, and snowshoe hare.
 Whether the method is archery, muzzle loading, or firearms, hunters find ample hunting opportunities from grown-over farm fields to backcountry cedar swamps.